kablamo/mvp.kablamo.org/page/about/index.markdown

 #### Motivation

 I wrote this book accidentally during a vacation.
-I started typing and everything just fell out of me.
+I started typing and everything just fell out of my head.

 This book tries to solve a problem I keep having.
 I have been writing Perl code since 1998 and I love the language.
 However, I often run across good